 & make the next 12 months your best year yet!

-But here’s the thing: If we don’t set the course for our business (or ourselves personally), we’ll end up meandering all over the place and operating in a very reactive manner.
+Here’s the thing: If we don’t set the course for our business (or ourselves personally) by documenting a business plan, we’ll end up meandering all over the place and operating in a very reactive manner.

 Much better to be intentional about what you want to do and achieve.
 BUT then to set out with the mindset “if things change, I’ll pivot”.

-When you operate with that – more positive – outlook, you will start to see all sorts of opportunities!
+When you operate with that much more positive outlook, you will start to see all sorts of opportunities!

 Here’s how…

-I love planning for the year ahead.
+I love business planning.
 I mean, I REALLY love it.

 But, when I first started out in business, I was more of a ‘fly by the seat of my pants’ kinda operator.